sleirsgoevy/peshit/README.md

 - [x] Recompiled executables run in Wine on ARM
 - [ ] Recompiled executables run in Windows on ARM
+- [ ] Recompiled executables can be inspected using binutils

 ## Non-goals